Frequently Asked Questions

 How does the charging process work?

-You must present your voucher notification e-mail to staff in the bookstore, then choose your textbooks and supplies.
-Follett stores your approved voucher amount in their database, so you can return multiple times to purchase books and supplies, until your credit is used up.
-The purchases you make with your voucher will be billed to your student account by the 6th week of the semester.
+If purchasing books in person, you must present your photo ID to staff in the bookstore, then choose your textbooks and supplies.
+Follett stores your approved credit amount in their database, so you can return multiple times to purchase books and supplies, until your credit is used up.
+The purchases you make will be billed to your student account by the 6th week of the semester.

 What items can I charge at the Bookstore?

-Purchases made with a financial aid book voucher must be fore educationally related
+Purchases made with a financial aid credit can be for educationally related materials.

-materials.
-This includes: textbooks, supplies, and other items needed for your program
+This includes: textbooks, supplies, and other items needed for your program of study.

 *Please Note: You should purchase your required textbooks prior to purchasing any electronic devices.